alvgaona/automatic-qrs-detection/README.md

 Use the Gold Standard algorithm, whose implementation is in the file `qrs.m` detection, to perform automatic detection of QRS complexes from the signal output of the preprocessing stage.
-Evaluate performance by counting the number of false Positive and false negative.
+Evaluate performance by counting the number of false positive and false negative.
 A false positive is a brand that does not correspond to a complex QRS This can also be taken as the erroneous insertion of a QRS complex brand.
 A false negative is not marking a QRS complex.